CyberdyneCC/Thermos/README.md

 ## Downloads
 You can download the pre-built packages from [here](https://github.com/TCPR/Thermos/releases).

-**These unofficial builds are in beta, they may cause issues with your server.
+**Thermos is still in beta and you may encounter issues in using it with your server.
 You have been warned!**

 P.S. **PLEASE** look at the release notes before downloading! :smile: